sanikagundakar9-alt/mongo-todo-app/README.md

-Sure!
-Here is the complete **README.md** content in English.
-You can copy and paste this into your `README.md` file.

----

 # 📝 Smart MongoDB Todo App

 A modern, responsive Full-Stack Todo application built with **Node.js**, **Express**, and **MongoDB Atlas**.
 This project demonstrates how to connect a backend server to a cloud database for permanent data storage.